-Completed application for the federal and the Minnesota Criminal background check, drug screening and finger printing will be required.
-A previous conviction may affect clinical rotations and a state board of nursing could deny an application for licensure as a licensed practical nurse.
+Criminal background checks and finger printing will be required.
+A previous conviction may affect clinical rotations and a state board of nursing could deny an application for licensure as a Practical Nurse.
 If arrested, charged and/or convicted of any felony, the applicant is required to meet with the department chair.
-A criminal history background check will also be required to test for the NCLEX-PN.
+A federal criminal history background check will-also be required to test for the NCLEX-PN.

 The NDSCS Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, and has full approval from the North Dakota Board of Nursing, 919 South 7th Street, Suite 504, Bismarck, ND 58504, 701-328-9777.
-This accreditation exemplifies high-quality instruction.

-This program requires a personal computer capable of completing the assignments required by the nursing program (Windows 7 Operating System or newer).
+This program requires access to a personal computer capable of completing the assignments required by the nursing program (Windows 7 Operating System or newer).